MouhebAbdelhafidh/See-Through/README.md

 Advanced Driver Assistance System (ADAS) leveraging **mmWave radar fusion** for object detection, tracking, and scene understanding.
 ---

-## NOTE

-This internship is devided into two parts: Product part and Research part

----
-## Product part

 ## Problem

 Single radar-based systems in autonomous vehicles have a **narrow field of view**, limiting situational awareness.